 Kakheti, Georgia is a beautiful region that I encourage you to discover for yourself.
 Whether you have one day or a week you could lose yourself in the grapes of Georgia.
 I personally am looking forward to the day that I can go back and discover even more of the small family wineries that keep this wine region full of character while still maintaining their traditional roots.

-If you’re planning to visit Georgia, don’t miss Everything You Need to Know About Visiting Georgia
+If you’re planning to visit Georgia, don’t miss:

 Have you been to the Kakheti wine region before?
 Let me know in the comments below!